scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:18
 Now that you understand what metrics scopes are
 2:21
-and what to use them for, let's have
+and what to use them for, let’s have
 2:22
 a look at how to set them up in Cloud monitoring.
 Managing Metrics Scopes in Cloud Console
 2:26
-Let's start in our staging project.
+Let’s start in our staging project.
 2:27
 2:30
-We'll go to Compute Engine, and see that we
+We’ll go to Compute Engine, and see that we
 2:32
 have a single VM running.
 2:33